VVSD-Charan/VVSD-Charan/README.md

 - ⚡ Fun fact: ..
 -->

-My major interest and strength lie in Web development , Competitive programming and Data structures.
+My major interest and strength lie in <strong>Web development</strong> , <strong>Competitive programming</strong> and <strong>Data structures</strong>.
 I thrive to showcase my skills and build trust in my clients by going the extra mile for them.
-I am self-motivated and love to work on the most challenging tasks.
+I am <strong>self-motivated</strong> and love to work on the most challenging tasks.
 I aim to fulfill the assigned requirements and make assure to offer complete dedication to the task in my hands.

 📈 *My GitHub Status*: